LuisHernandezCoding/rails-react-devise/docs/implementation-checklist.md

 ## 8. CI / GitHub Actions

-- [ ] Add `.github/workflows/ci.yml` to run backend and frontend tests
+- [x] Add `.github/workflows/ci.yml` to run backend and frontend tests
-- [ ] Add caching for bundler and node modules
+- [x] Add caching for bundler and node modules (implemented in workflow)
-- [ ] Add security checks: `bundle audit` or Dependabot
+- [x] Add security checks: `bundle audit` or Dependabot

+Notes: Added workflow at `.github/workflows/ci.yml` which runs backend RSpec and RuboCop and frontend pnpm tests.
+Caching for bundler and pnpm is enabled.
+Added Dependabot config at `.github/dependabot.yml` to keep dependencies up to date weekly.

 ## 9. Dockerize full stack (optional but recommended)